Aryan7901/Taskly/README.md

 # taskly
-A Todo CLI app made in rust to keep track of all your tasks.
+A Todo CLI app made in Rust to keep track of all your tasks.

 # Usage